 - 1. Drive aisles and parking surfaces contiguous with planter areas shall have a 6-inch concrete curb separation constructed per City standards, except where a landscape area is parallel and adjacent to a parking stall the curb separation be increased to a minimum of 12 inches in width to provide a step-out area from motor vehicles. - 2.
-All parking spaces located adjacent to buildings or walls shall have concrete wheel stops located a minimum of 2.5 FT from the building or wall. - F. Maintenance.
-All parking facilities shall be permanently maintained, free of weeds, liter and debris.
+All parking spaces located adjacent to buildings or walls shall have concrete wheel stops located from a minimum of 2.0 FT, to a maximum of 2.5 FT, from the building or wall. - F. Maintenance.
+All parking facilities shall be permanently maintained, free of weeds, liter, and debris.